 Trauma Sensitive Rehabilitation

-The BC Salvation Army Anti-Human Trafficking Programs seek to provide safe and restorative environments, be that residential or on an outreach basis, that foster psychosocial healing for survivors of human trafficking and exploitation.
+The BC Salvation Army Anti-Human Trafficking Programs seek to provide safe and restorative environments, be that live-in or on an outreach basis, that foster psychosocial healing for survivors of human trafficking and exploitation.
 In addition to long-term housing and/or outreach case management services, survivors are provided access to emotional, physical, social, psychological, and spiritual support according to their needs such that they are given every opportunity to recover from the devastating effects of the trauma they have experienced and pursue living an extraordinary life.

 Healing From The Inside Out